Council On The South Ravine Ridge

 How Geocaching Works

-Cache is a camo PB container not far from a primitive council type campfire site.
+Cache is a camo pill container not far from a primitive council type campfire site.
 CITO appreciated.
 Parking available off Lincoln Way at coordinates N42 27.497 W096 22.348

 William Thompson founded Floyd's Bluff and later called it Thompsonville which is the area surrounding South Ravine Park.
 The Bluffs offered shelter, game and water.
 Recorded in 1853.
 Was also known as Floyd city, Thompsonville, and Thompsontown.
 William Thompson combined a trading post and cabin on the site.
 Loss of county seat to nearby Sioux City, combined with other environmental factors doomed the settlement.
 Thompson furthered the demise by being a part of Woodbury County's first recorded murder.(info from the Sioux City Public Museum) Submitted by: Thomas Johnston Later the city of Sergeant Bluff was founded a few miles south of old Floyd's Bluff / Thompsonville